oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

   token issued to the client are stored on the web server and are not exposed to or accessible by the resource owner.

-"user-agent-based application":
+"browser-based application":
-: A user-agent-based application is a public client in which the client code is downloaded from a web server and executes within a user-agent (e.g., web browser) on the device used by the resource owner.
+: A browser-based application is a public client in which the client code is downloaded from a web server and executes within a user-agent (e.g., web browser) on the device used by the resource owner.
 Protocol data and credentials are easily accessible (and